rsksmart/devportal-1.0/_quick-start/step2-install-truffle-and-ganache.md

 in `<tutorial-root>/truffle/package.json`.

-Note that we use `npx truffle` instead of `truffle` to ensure that the version installed within this directory is used, not a globally installed copy of truffle.
+Note that we use `npx truffle` instead of `truffle` to ensure that the version installed within this directory is used, and not a globally installed copy of truffle.

 ### Truffle Network Configuration